-The Eucharistic Liturgy, prepared by the children under the direction of their teacher, is celebrated monthly for the entire student body in either the Nazareth High School Chapel or Multipurpose Room in school, depending on weather conditions.
+The Eucharistic Liturgy, prepared by the children under the direction of their teacher, is celebrated monthly for the entire student body in either the Nazareth High School Chapel or Multi-purpose Room in school, depending on weather conditions.
 Parents, guardians and guests are always invited to these liturgies.

 Since the Liturgy is the "heartbeat" of our worship, it is proper for all present to observe the necessary silence which depicts reverence.
-Cameras may not be used in the chapel during First Reconciliation, First Holy Communion, or Graduation.
+The use of Professional Cameras may not be used in the chapel during First Reconciliation, First Holy Communion, or Graduation unless permission is granted by the principal.